Lorlatinib Yields Distinguishing CNS Benefit in ALK-Positive NSCLC

 Transcript:

-We know from earlier studies, and from preclinical studies, that lorlatinib penetrates the brain very well.
-We also know from the frontline studies of CROWN, ALEX [NCT02075840], and ALTA-1L [NCT02737501] trials, [that] the intracranial objective response rates and intracranial complete response rates were similar between the 3 ALK-TKIs.
+We know from earlier studies and from preclinical studies that lorlatinib penetrates the brain very well.
+We also know from the frontline studies of CROWN, ALEX [NCT02075840], and ALTA-1L [NCT02737501] trials [that] the intracranial objective response rates and intracranial complete response rates were similar between the 3 ALK-TKIs.
 But there is this key distinguishing benefit of lorlatinib that was reported from the CROWN update: its unprecedented decrease in the risk of CNS progression compared with what was previously reported with alectinib and brigatinib.
 To give numbers, at the 5-year [update of CROWN], 83% of patients with baseline brain metastasis and 96% of patients without baseline brain metastasis were free of CNS disease.

 I consider using lorlatinib even in patients who don’t have a baseline brain metastasis just because of the protective effect lorlatinib might have against the development of brain metastasis, and that’s something you want to avoid as an oncologist.
-In conclusion, I consider lorlatinib, for most of my patients as a frontline therapy, with careful counseling of the patient and family members and candid discussion on [its] risks and benefits.
+In conclusion, I consider lorlatinib for most of my patients as a frontline therapy, with careful counseling of the patient and family members and candid discussion on [its] risks and benefits.

 Reference

-Solomon BJ, Liu G, Felip E, et al. Lorlatinib vs crizotinib in treatment-naïve patients with advanced ALK+ non-small cell lung cancer: 5-year progression-free survival and safety from the CROWN study.
+Solomon BJ, Liu G, Felip E, et al. Lorlatinib vs crizotinib in treatment-naïve patients with advanced ALK+ non-small cell lung cancer: five-year progression-free survival and safety from the CROWN study.
 J Clin Oncol.
 2024;42(suppl 17):LBA8503.

 Recent Videos